This month is a good time to delve into sleep issues of employees, with two events highlighting the importance of sleep:

 Two additional SilverCloud programs have been created in the last year to deal with COVID-related challenges, including sleep issues.

 The first is “Challenging Times,” part of a broad COVID-19 program that supports users dealing with pandemic-related anxiety, depression, stress, sleep issues, and more.

 The second is “Money Worries,” helping users experiencing financial difficulties, including those brought on by COVID-19.
-Financial issues are one of the factors that leads to poor quality sleep.
+Financial issues are one of the factors that lead to poor quality sleep.

 Help Employees Sleep Better Now

-Consider sharing these World Sleep Society tips for health sleep:
+Consider sharing these World Sleep Society tips for healthy sleep:

 Wake up and go to bed at the same time every day.

 Limit naps to no more than 45 minutes during the day.

 Abstain from caffeine in food and drinks six hours before bedtime.